d-stephenson/d-stephenson.github.io/_posts/2020-07-29-journal-one-res701.md

 6. Due to the analytical nature of research, it is important that all the data gathered is documented to reduce the potential for ambiguity.
 7. Ensure that the research documented is accurate, measured and true to its nature.

-There are five defined types of research methods as described below:
+<b>There are five defined types of research methods as described below:</b>

 <b>1 - Basic research</b>